Central Pacific Passenger Station and Santa Fe Locomotives

 Central Pacific Passenger Station

+Today, the passenger station is in use as the ticket office and headquarters of the Museum's interpretive excursion railroad, the Sacramento Southern Railroad.
 The public entrance to the Central Pacific Railroad Passenger Station is located on Front Street between J and I Streets.
-Once inside, guests step back in time (circa 1876) to gain an understanding of 19th century train travel complete with separate waiting rooms for men and women.
-Once on the platform, guests will see historic train equipment (such as a working freight scale for example), passenger cars from the 1870s and more along with voice boxes and interpretive signage.
-As a highlight inside the Passenger Station, guests can view the crowd-favorite J.W.
+Once inside, guests explore 19th century train travel and can pickup excursion train tickets to ride history on the Sacramento Southern Railroad.
+Once on the platform, guests will see historic train equipment, passenger cars, and locomotives from the museum's collection, including the crowd-favorite J.W.
 Bowker steam locomotive that was featured in the 1939 film Union Pacific and last operated in 1953.
-Additionally, knowledgeable docents and trained Museum staff will be on-site inside the Passenger Station to help answer questions provide historic interpretation.

 To learn how you can help continue to preserve the Passenger Station, click here.